 Let The Designer Do The Brain Work!

-There is a misconception in our society about hiring interior designers that once they are hired the clients tend to consider them slave to whom they are paying money to get the work done which is professionally unethical.
-According to the codes of conducts of a designer, it is their duty to make people aware of the right and wrong options.
+There is a misconception in our society about hiring interior designers that once. they are hired the clients tend to consider them slaves to whom they are paying money to get the work done which is professionally unethical.
+According to the codes of conduct of a designer, it is their duty to make people aware of the right and wrong options.

 On the other hand, the work of a true professional interior designer is a combination of DESIGN and FUNCTIONALITY.
 Space design and execution is ultimately due to the mental juncture of a client and a designer.
-The better one communicates and accepts the one with a better knowledge of the field they better would be the results.
-Key is, trust you designer!!
+The better one communicates and accepts the one with a better knowledge of the field the better would be the results.
+The Key is, trust your designer!